I promise, I’m really making an effort to get caught up on these blog posts.

 That’s about it for today.
-Thanks for reading, and I’ll see you in the next one with more updates on my life at Notre Dame.
+Thanks for reading, and I’ll see you in the next one with more updates on my life studying abroad in Paris.
 Don’t forget to check me out on Pinterest, Instagram, Facebook, Bloglovin, Twitter, and Tumblr!
 For business inquiries, shoot me an email at email@example.com!